SummerTree/shaper/src/FeaturesPlugin/doc/offsetFeature.rst

 - **Distance** defines the offset value.
 Negative value meaning inner offset;
 - **Faces to offset** defines the faces of the base shape, which should be offset;

-*Note*: In Partial Offset mode gaps are allways filled by intersection.
+*Note*: In Partial Offset mode gaps are always filled by intersection.

 **TUI Command**: